LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/setup.rst

     $ less README.md
     $ cd doc
     $ make html
-    $ module load texlive # if you don't have system PDF latex
+    $ module load texlive # if you don't have system pdflatex
     $ make latexpdf
+    $ evince build/latex/SOLPS-GUI.pdf

 Updating to the latest version of GUI::